algomo/knowledge-base/docs/docs/widgets/Web Analytics.md

 ## Google Tag Manager

+### Prerequisites

+In order to use Google Tag Manager tracking, **you need to fist have Google Tag Manager installed on your website.** If you don't have Google Tag Manager installed, you can refer to [this guide](https://support.google.com/tagmanager/answer/6103696?hl=en) to get started.

 ### Installation

-In order to use Google Tag Manager tracking, **you need to fist have Google Tag Manager installed on your website.**

-If you don't have Google Tag Manager installed, you can refer to [this guide](https://support.google.com/tagmanager/answer/6103696?hl=en) to get started.

 To enable Google Tag Manager tracking: